Vincent-VietTran/disinformer-clue-gen/Broadcast_Media/clue_analysis_matrices/game9_clue_analysis.md

 3. Maintain current diversity

 **Overall Notes:**
-The informed clues are excellent and specific to the correct answer.
-The fake clues are also very effective at misdirecting to the incorrect choices.
-However, the misinformed clues are too vague and do not meet the criteria for productive ambiguity, failing to be true for all incorrect options simultaneously.
-This makes the overall puzzle lean towards being too easy.
+The 'Informed' and 'Fake' clues are excellent and well-aligned with their intended functions.
+The 'Misinformed' clues are too general and fail to create productive ambiguity, making them the weakest part of this set.
+The difficulty is slightly lower than ideal due to the weakness of the 'Misinformed' clues.

 ---